Adaptive Recreation (AIR)

 Interested in volunteering?
 We accept volunteers on a semester basis.
 If you are interested in volunteering for the Spring 2018 semester please contact us with the button below.

-Special Olympics Unified Basketball
+Special Olympics Unified Soccer

 A.I.R.
 Programs and Events

-Checkout our AIR events for Spring 2018!
+Checkout our AIR events for Fall 2018!

 The WELL Climbing Wall